github/docs/content/admin/configuration/configuring-your-enterprise/configuring-backups-on-your-appliance.md

   ```
 2. Copy the included `backup.config-example` file to `backup.config` and open in an editor.
 3. Set the `GHE_HOSTNAME` value to your primary {% data variables.product.prodname_ghe_server %} instance's hostname or IP address.

+{% note %}

+**Note:** If your GHES is deployed as a cluster or in a high availability configuration using a load balancer, the `GHE_HOSTNAME` can be the load balancer hostname, as long as it allows SSH (on port 122) access to the GHES instance.

+{% endnote %}

-4. Set the `GHE_DATA_DIR` value to the filesystem location where you want to store backup snapshots.
+5. Set the `GHE_DATA_DIR` value to the filesystem location where you want to store backup snapshots.
-5. Open your primary instance's settings page at `https://HOSTNAME/setup/settings` and add the backup host's SSH key to the list of authorized SSH keys.
+6. Open your primary instance's settings page at `https://HOSTNAME/setup/settings` and add the backup host's SSH key to the list of authorized SSH keys.
 For more information, see [Accessing the administrative shell (SSH)](/enterprise/{{ currentVersion }}/admin/guides/installation/accessing-the-administrative-shell-ssh/).
-5. Verify SSH connectivity with {% data variables.product.product_location %} with the `ghe-host-check` command.
+7. Verify SSH connectivity with {% data variables.product.product_location %} with the `ghe-host-check` command.
   ```shell
   $ bin/ghe-host-check
   ```